 Manuel lives with his father and his mother.
+At home, duties include gardening and caring for animals.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-Manuel works at home gardening and caring for animals.
 There are 4 children in the family.

 Because of your sponsorship, Manuel will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.